GOCDB/gocdb/lib/Authentication/README.md

 deployment for different auth mechanisms.

 ###Summary - How does the framework authenticates a user?
-* Client code uses the `FirewallComponentManager.php` instance to select the required `IFirewallComponent.php` instance.
+* Client code uses the `FirewallComponentManager.php` instance to create/return
+the required `IFirewallComponent.php` instance.
+  * Multiple  `IFirewallComponent.php` instances can be configured for different parts or paths in your Webapp.
+    For example, a ***stateful*** instance that uses the HTTP session to store user authentication tokens could be used by pages for a portal GUI because this would prevent the need to repeatedly re-authenticate the user across different pages.
+    Conversely, within the same webapp, a ***stateless*** FW component could be used to protect REST endpoints where creation of the HTTP session would be unnecessary overhead because credentials could be provided in every request (e.g. via x509 or BASIC).

-* Client code invokes `$myfirewallComponent->getAuthentication();` to get an `IAutenticationToken` instance by invoking the automatic **Token Resolution Process** :
+* Client code invokes `$myfirewallComponent->getAuthentication();` on the FW component to get an `IAutenticationToken` instance.
+This starts the automatic **Token Resolution Process** :

   1. An attempt is made to fetch a previously created token from HTTP session and return the token if available.
      A token may not exist for the current request because:

      * this is the initial request and a token has not been created yet,
-     * the configuration prevents session-creation and/or,
+     * the FW component configuration is stateless and prevents session-creation and/or,
      * the token is `stateless` which prevents it from being stored in session.

   2. If a token is not available, then the configured **pre-authenticating**